Day 1 – Arrival in Paramaribo

-Start the Guyana, Suriname and French Guiana tour when you arrive in Paramaribo, Suriname’s capital, and transfer to hotel accommodation.
-Overnight Eco-Resort Inn or similar.
-No meals nor guided arrangements included today.
+Arrive in Paramaribo, Suriname’s capital and transfer to your hotel.
+Overnight at Torarica Hotel or similar.
+No meals nor guided arrangements are included today.

 Day 2 – Paramaribo - Danpaati

-Today we drive south from Paramaribo to Atjoni, boarding a motorised canoe to travel along the upper Suriname River to Danpaati River Lodge.
-We pass the villages of Maroons, people of African heritage, while traversing remarkable forest landscapes.
-The lodge is situated on an island in the middle of the rainforest.
-On arrival there’s time to swim in the pool or the river or just relax in the forest environment.
-In the evening we head out on the river again in search of caiman lying on the banks.
-Overnight Danpaati River Lodge or similar.
+Early this morning (around 630am) we head south from Paramaribo by road to Atjoni, and then travel by a small open motorised boat (approx. 2.5-3hrs depending on water levels) along the Upper Suriname River to Danpaati River Lodge which is situated on an island in the middle of the rainforest.
+We pass Maroon villages through breath-taking scenery.
+On arrival you can swim in the pool or the river and relax in the forest surroundings.
+In the evening we head out on the river in search of Caiman lying on the river banks.
+Overnight at Danpaati River Lodge or similar.
 (BLD)

 Day 3 – Danpaati

-Today we visit one of the twelve villages affiliated with Danpaati to learn about the history and customs of the Maroon people.
-In the afternoon we take a guided walk to discover the medicinal uses of forest plants.
-The rest of the day is free to relax, perhaps taking a dugout canoe around the island or even borrowing a rod for some fishing.
-Overnight Danpaati River Lodge.
+Today we will visit one of the twelve villages that are affiliated with Danpaati to learn about the customs and culture of the local Maroon groups.
+In the afternoon we take a forest walk and learn about the traditional medicinal uses of the plants here.
+The rest of the day is at leisure with the opportunity to take a dugout canoe around the island or try some fishing.
+Overnight at Danpaati River Lodge or similar.
 (BLD)

 Day 4 - Danpaati – Paramaribo